Zoho Survey Unveils Holiday Trends for Small Businesses: What’s Brewing in Your Holiday Coffee?

 2. Can We Laugh About AI?
 Yes, Artificial Intelligence Is Here to Stay!

-AI, or as I like to call it, ‘Almost Intelligent’, is awakening how businesses operate, even the little guys on the block.
-Zoho reports that a important percentage of small businesses are investing in AI tools this holiday season.
-From chatbots handling Santa’s naughty or nice lists to data analytics predicting who’s likely to buy an ugly sweater, AI is a breakthrough.
+AI, or as I like to call it, ‘Almost Intelligent’, is transforming how businesses operate, even the little guys on the block.
+Zoho reports that a significant percentage of small businesses are investing in AI tools this holiday season.
+From chatbots handling Santa’s naughty or nice lists to data analytics predicting who’s likely to buy an ugly sweater, AI is a new idea.
 But don’t worry, you won’t have to offer a bot a cup of eggnog at the office party.

 Local Anecdote Alert: San Francisco’s startups are front-running the way, integrating AI solutions as smoothly unified as their vegan options in local coffee shops.
 Talk about innovation with a side of avocado toast!